Sorry, you need to enable JavaScript to visit this website.

 Social Housing (almen bolig):

 In Denmark, approximately 20% of the total housing stock is social housing.
-The aim of the social housing sector is legally defined as providing affordable and decent housing for all in need of it and to give tenants a legal and decisive right to influence their own living conditions.
+The aim of the social housing sector is legally defined (LBK nr 1343 af 24/11/2023) as providing affordable and decent housing for all in need of it, and to give tenants a legal and decisive right to influence their own living conditions.
 There are three categories of housing: social housing for families, social housing for young people, and social housing for elderly people.
 The social housing sector has a special obligation towards population groups with particular housing needs.
 For example, young students, elderly people, disabled people, single parents, refugees, and residents in need of rehousing because of urban renewal.

-During the last 60 years, the government has subsidised the construction of social housing for young people, because they often need interim housing after leaving home and before establishing a more long-term adult home.
-The target group for youth housing is young people in education and young people with special needs, e.g. arising from social problems.
-The total stock of youth housing consists of approximately 76,000 dwellings, where 37,000 are social housing for young people and students.
+Over the last 60 years, the government has subsidised the construction of social housing for young people, because they often need interim housing after leaving home and before establishing a more long-term adult home.
+The target group for youth housing is young people in education and young people with special needs, e.g., arising from social problems.
+The total stock of youth housing consists of approximately 89 000 dwellings (2023), where 43 000 are social housing for young people and students.

 Start housing for socially marginalised young people (Startbolig til udsatte unge)

-Start housing is social housing aimed at socially marginalised young people in the 18–24-year age group.
-A social caretaker is affiliated to the start housing homes.
+Start housing is social housing aimed at socially marginalised young people in the 18–24 age group.
+A social caretaker is affiliated with the start housing homes.
 The purpose of the caretaker is to provide practical support with everyday activities to the young people.
-Furthermore, the caretaker supports the young people complete education or hold on to employment.
+Furthermore, the caretaker supports the young people in completing their education or holding on to employment.

 Student housing for young people in Denmark

-Several housing associations (boligselskab) provide housing for students throughout the country, for instance youth housing and dormitories (kollegium).
-The rent of the housing is affordable, and the housing is reserved for students while they are enrolled at an education institution.
+Several housing associations (boligorganisation) provide housing for students throughout the country, for instance, youth housing and dormitories (kollegium).
+The rent of the housing is affordable, and the housing is reserved for students while they are enrolled at an educational institution.

 Housing associations are obliged to monitor whether the tenants in student housing actively participate in studies.